Deadlines and Important Dates

 November 1 - Deadline for spring enrollment

 To complete an application, all required material must be received.
-To meet a specific deadline, all required material must be received or postmarked by that date.
+To meet a specific deadline, all required material must be received by that date.
 Once you submit an online application, you'll receive an email with information about your online applicant portal.
 Use the portal to identify what material is required to complete your application and to confirm that we have received it.
 Please note, once we receive an item, it may take up to two weeks for us to process it so that appears as received in your portal.

 Required material for freshmen typically includes:

 - self-reported ACT or SAT* (We do not require SAT Essay or ACT Writing.)

 *Admitted students who plan to attend Purdue are required to provide official, final transcripts as well as official test scores from the testing agency.
 Students can report components from different ACT or SAT test dates but will need to provide official scores for all those listed on the application.
 Transcripts will be necessary at the time of application for students whose high school grading system is not compatible with the self-reported grades section of the application.